piacib/pokeinfo/README.md

 ## PokeInfo

 Pokeinfo is a platform designed to connect with Pokemon Showdown battles, offering users real-time information about the Pokemon engaged in battle.
-In addition, Pokeinfo features an interactive page built to test your knowledge of Pokemon type multipliers.
+In addition, Pokeinfo features an interactive page built to test your knowledge of Pokemon damage multipliers.

 - [Download the chrome extension](https://chrome.google.com/webstore/detail/pokeinfo-extension/plolbicmjndjpglocmmgnbppgnadmlfb#:~:text=Poke%20info%20is%20a%20chrome,display%20real%20time%20battle%20information.)